Arizona Drug and Alcohol Facts and Statistics

 Source Silins E, Horwood LJ, Patton GC et al. Young adults sequelae of adolescent cannabis use: an integrative analysis.
 Lancet Psychiatry.
 2014

-Alcohol Abuse Facts
+Alcohol Abuse Facts and Statistics

 • The Brain is not fully developed until ages 21-25